1689 Boston revolt: Revolt in Boston

 The Massachusetts colonial leadership headed by ex-governor Simon Bradstreet then urged Governor Andros to surrender for his own safety.
 He refused and tried to escape to Rose, but the militia intercepted a boat that came ashore from Rose, and Andros was forced back into Fort Mary.
 Negotiations ensued and Andros agreed to leave the fort to meet with the council.
 He was promised safe conduct and marched under guard to the townhouse where the council had assembled.
 There he was told that "they must and would have the Government in their own hands", as an anonymous account describes it, and that he was under arrest.
-Daniel Fisher grabbed him by the collar and took him to the home of dominion official John Usher and held him under close watch.
+Daniel Fisher Jr., son of Daniel Fisher grabbed him by the collar and took him to the home of dominion official John Usher and held him under close watch.

 Rose and Fort William on Castle Island refused to surrender initially.
 On the 19th, however, the crew aboard Rose was told that the captain had planned to take the ship to France to join the exiled King James.
 A struggle ensued, and the Protestants among the crew took down the ship's rigging.
 The troops on Castle Island saw this and surrendered.